 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include sales and trading, commercial and investment banking, advisory, investment management, investment research, principal investment, hedging, market making, brokerage and other financial and non-financial activities and services.
 Certain of the underwriters and their respective affiliates have provided, and may in the future provide, a variety of these services to the issuer and to persons and entities with relationships with the issuer, for which they received or will receive customary fees, commissions and expenses.
-Specifically, Merrill Lynch, Pierce, Fenner & Smith Incorporated and an affiliate of Wells Fargo Securities, LLC served as joint lead arrangers and joint bookrunners and are lenders under the ABL Facility.
-An affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated served as the syndication agent and an affiliate of Wells Fargo Securities, LLC served as administrative agent and collateral agent under the ABL Facility.
-In addition, affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated, Barclays Capital Inc. and UBS Securities LLC served as joint lead arrangers and joint bookrunners under the Term Loan Facility.
-An affiliate of Jefferies LLC holds a portion of the Term Loan Facility.
-In addition, Merrill Lynch, Pierce, Fenner & Smith Incorporated, Barclays Capital Inc. Credit Suisse Securities (USA) LLC, UBS Securities LLC, Goldman Sachs & Co.
-LLC., Jefferies LLC, Piper Jaffray & Co., Wells Fargo Securities, LLC and Houlihan Lokey Capital, Inc. served as underwriters in our IPO, for which services they received customary underwriting discounts and commissions.
+Specifically, Merrill Lynch, Pierce, Fenner & Smith Incorporated served as joint lead arranger and joint bookrunner and is a lender under the ABL Facility.
+An affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated and Barclays Capital Inc. served as joint lead arrangers and joint bookrunners under the Term Loan Facility.
+In addition, Merrill Lynch, Pierce, Fenner & Smith Incorporated and Barclays Capital Inc. served as underwriters in our IPO, for which services they received customary underwriting discounts and commissions.

 In addition, in the ordinary course of their various business activities, the underwriters and their respective affiliates, officers, directors and employees may purchase, sell or hold a broad array of investments and actively traded securities, derivatives, loans, commodities, currencies, credit default swaps and other financial instruments for their own account and for the accounts of their customers, and such investment and trading activities may involve or relate to assets, securities and/or instruments of the issuer (directly, as collateral securing other obligations or otherwise) and/or persons and entities with relationships with the issuer.
-The underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they should acquire, long and/or short positions in such assets, securities and instruments.
+The underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they should acquire, long and/or short positions in such assets, securities and instruments